pmunts/libsimpleio/README.txt

        Fixed a few issues in the I2C stack.
 Performed yet more file reorganization and house cleaning.
 Made C# .dll and package metadata more clear about what is what.
+     * 22 August 2018 -- Fixed various issues with cross-compiling the
+       example programs.
+Added more test programs for the PCA8574 I2C GPIO expander.

 Documentation